LGBTQIA Mentorship Program

-The LGBTQ+ Mentorship Program provides a space for you to meet new friends and learn more about the LGBTQ community at the University of North Dakota.
-Mentors are here to help you navigate campus and get you connected to resources that will help you make the most of your experience at UND.
-Our mentors can show you around campus, connect you with other students, talk about your experiences and share theirs, or just be a friend when navigating tough issues.
+The LGBTQIA Mentorship Program provides a space for you to meet new people and learn more about the LGBTQ community at the University of North Dakota.
+Our mentors are out faculty, staff, and graduate students were are comfortable in their identity.
+They are here to help you navigate campus and get you connected to resources that will help you make the most of your UND experience.

 - Regular meetings with mentor